thrive4/app.fb.imageviewer/README.md

 ## imageviewer
-basic imageviewer written in freebasic and sdl\
+basic imageviewer written in freebasic and sdl2\
 supported image types or extensions:\
 .bmp, .gif, .jpg, .png, .pcx, .jpeg, .tff\
-32bit version tested
+Special support for .mp3 this will extract the\
+cover art from a mp3 and display it if present.
 ## usage
 imageviewer.exe "path to file or folder"\
 imageviewer.exe "path to file or folder" fullscreen\
 if no file or path is specified the current dir will be scanned for an image\
 if the folder has subfolder(s) these will be scanned for images as well
 ## requirements
-sdl (32bit)\
+sdl2 (32bit) v2.0.22.0\
 https://github.com/libsdl-org/SDL/releases
 \
-sdl image (32bit)\
+sdl image (32bit) v2.6.0.0\
 https://github.com/libsdl-org/SDL_image/releases
 ## navigation
-arrow left  :  back\
+arrow     | dpad left  | mouse left : back\
-arrow right :  forward\
+arrow     | dpad right | mouse right: forward\
+num plus  | R2         | scroll up  : zoom in\
+num min   | L2         | scroll down: zoom out\
+space     | button A   | scroll mid : reset zoom and scaletype\
+r / enter | button B                : rotate\
+z         | button Y   |            : scale type\
 f11                                 : toggle fullscreen\
-num plus    :  zoom in\
-num min     :  zoom out\
-num .       :  reset zoom\
-r           :  rotate image\
 esc                                 : close application
+## special thanks
+TwinklebearDev SDL 2.0 Tutorial Lesson 3\
+Tutorial translating to FreeBASIC by Michael "h4tt3n" Schmidt Nissen